RinHizakura/raid-dbg/README.md

-step        | Step in to the next line of source file next        | Step over to the next line of current function backtrace   | Unwind stack for the chain of function calls which leads to the current point print       | Print current value of a variable regs read   | Read a register quit        | End the execution of debugger
+step        | Step in to the next line of source file next        | Step over to the next line of current function backtrace   | Unwind stack for the chain of function calls which leads to the current point print       | Print current value of a variable or register quit        | End the execution of debugger

 ## Reference